tranthom618/weather-dashboard/README.md

 ## Description

 A weather dashboard app designed to further my knowledge and understanding as a developer in integrating third-party web APIs.
 The weather dashboard or 'weather report' will have live updates to the weather.
 It will also allow the user to search for a specific city, access the web API "5 day weather forecast" to retrieve live weather updates and then feature previously searched cities and their weather status.
+The 5 previously searched cities will be saved to local storage and re-display when the user returns to the page.
 Additionally it will display the upcoming 5 day weather forecast for the current selected city.

 ## Installation